-Berkshire Hathaway Inc. (A), the holding company run by billionaire Warren Buffett, asked a judge to appoint an examiner to investigate deals Residential Capital LLC made before it filed bankruptcy.
+Berkshire Hathaway Inc. (A:US), the holding company run by billionaire Warren Buffett, asked a judge to appoint an examiner to investigate deals Residential Capital LLC made before it filed bankruptcy.

 “That investigation must be conducted by an impartial examiner appointed by the court,” Berkshire said in court papers.
 “Investigating potentially improper prepetition transactions between a debtor and its affiliates, and evaluating potential claims arising from those transactions, are quintessential duties of a bankruptcy examiner.”